haadeescott/pytorch_ModelSplitting/README.md

    * The `<..>.py` file is the program to run the models inside the Gramine-SGX enclave
    * Requires the `pytorch.manifest.template` file to be updated with the appropriate files inside the **trusted** and **allowed** blocks

-* The benchmarking was done for executing a PyTorch model inference in Gramine-SGX environment, against native environment

 ### VM System information
 - OS: Linux (Ubuntu 20.0.04 LTS)
 - Size: Standard Dc4s v2 (4vcpus, 16GiB memory)